Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 After Tropical Storm Beryl...

-Let's look at New Recipes Tried:
+Let's look at the New Recipes Tried:

-We have made this Creamy Cucumber Salad with Pickled Onions, about six times.
+We have made this Creamy Cucumber Salad with Pickled Onions, about six times!
 I actually have another dish of cucumbers relaxing in some salt right now to stir up another batch of this salad to enjoy tomorrow!

 I made Naturally Fermented Pickles two ways, whole and spears.
 I thought the spears would not be as crispy, but happily I can say, I was wrong.
 Spears is the way to go with slightly larger cukes.
-These were so much fun to make, they reminded me of when my Dad would have a large crock of pickles fermenting in the corner of the kitchen when I was a little girl.
+These were so much fun to make, they reminded me of when my Dad would have a large crock of pickles fermenting in the corner of the kitchen when I was a little girl. (yep a bit of fermenting odor)

-I have to admit, Cold Cucumber Soup was a total taste surprise!
-It is refreshing, delicious and great as a beverage with your meal.
-And, I wasn't wowed by the recipe when I decided to make it.
-But I was looking for a new way to use cucumbers, and this did not disappoint!
 Through the years I have come to enjoy hot soups that you can sip from a mug.
-Never in a million years thinking that I would enjoy a cold soup from a glass, but not only did we enjoy this, it has been made a few times, and probably will again before the cucumbers give out for the season!
+Never in a million years thinking that I would enjoy a cold soup from a glass, but not only did we enjoy this, it has been made a few more times, and probably will again before the cucumbers give out for the season!

 And I made this batch of Sweet Pickle Relish using this recipe!
 Most sweet pickle relish recipes are basically the same (shelf stable for long term storage), with the usual high ratio of vinegar for safety, and I can't wait to try this on an organic all beef hot dog right off the grill on a soft bun!